 Capacity and Congestion Challenges

-By working with a third-party logistics provider like BR Williams, you can avoid drayage capacity shortages at the Port of Mobile.
+By partnering with a company like BR Williams, you can avoid drayage capacity shortages at the Port of Mobile.

-Not to mention, the BR Williams team can also bring palletized products from your location in 53-foot vans to its Mobile warehouse location.
+Not to mention, the BR Williams team can also bring palletized products from your location in 53-foot vans to its Mobile, AL warehouse location.
 From there, professionals transload or cross-dock your palletized shipment to a container and then return the container to APM Terminals in Mobile.

 Costly Container Rentals and Chassis